+Many people are facing unprecedented challenges at home including financial strain, unemployment, fear of illness and difficulty adjusting to the “new normal.”
 During these trying times, Texas Health Physicians Group (THPG) is here to support you in staying healthy, both physically and mentally.
-In collaboration with Behavioral Health PLLC, here are some tips to help you maintain your well-being while safe distancing.
+In collaboration with Behavioral Health PLLC, here are some tips to help you maintain your well-being while social distancing.

 - Create a daily schedule: When things feel out-of-control or unknown, anxiety can escalate.
 Regain a sense of control by creating predictability and stability in your daily routine.
 Get up at the same time and go to sleep at the same time each day.
 Take a shower and get dressed in the morning.
 Try to eat meals at around the same time each day.